MIGG-NTU/SeisFigs/_sources/color-bars/index.rst.txt

         gmt colorbar -Cseismic-velocity.cpt -Dx0c/0c+w10c/0.2c+h+e+n -Bxa1
     gmt end show

 Or you can use the :doc:`built-in cpt <gmt_china:cpt/builtin-cpt>` color bar in GMT.
-If you'd like to output the generated color bar to a file, remember to use the argument ``-H`` of :doc:`gmt:makecpt`.
+If you'd like to output the generated color bar to a file, remember to use the argument ``-H`` of :doc:`gmt:makecpt` (Modern model only).
 Meanwhile, the file name cannot be same as the used built-in cpt name (e.g., seis.cpt in this example).

 .. gmtplot::
    :language: bash